 Ellen, “We created a company with shares, each of us has a certain number of shares depending on our contribution.
 Katya invests it in the stock and bond markets, or we buy real estate.
 A fair amount is in tax free bonds.
 You can buy into the partnership, but it’s up to you.
 You can hold out several million and invest the rest in the partnership, or not invest any of it.
 It is your money, your decision.
 Anyway, you have a year or eighteen months to decide.”

 Mani, “It’s so much all at once.”

 Katya, “Decide later.
-Ellen, get two or three safes, from different companies, put them in the unused slave quarters, one in Mani's room, the other in the gym, stagger the installations, use a different company each time.”
+Ellen, get two or three safes, from different companies, put one in the unused slave quarters, one in Mani's room, the other in the gym, stagger the installations, use a different company each time.”

 A full day, counting money, returning the van, boxes of cash in the workout room until safes can be installed.

 Katja, “We haf no time for making dinner, we will go to Irene Cuisine and haf crab gratin, soft shell crab, feesh amandine, veal marsala.”

 Tommy, “Les quatre perfections, welcome, your table is open, usual cocktails?

 Katja, “Da, and usual dinner, you are remembering?”